-This is one of the most technically demanding double VPN setup method.
-Basically, it involves using a software like VirtualBox or Hyper-V to install a virtual operating system within your current operating system.
+This is one of the most technically demanding double VPN setup methods.
+Basically, it involves using software like VirtualBox or Hyper-V to install a virtual operating system within your current operating system.

 After installing two operating systems this way, you can turn on your VPN client from the main operating system, and then connect the second VPN client from your virtual operating system.

 You should see that the IP address you receive in the virtual machine corresponds to the IP address of the VPN server you are connected to from the original operating system.